cannatag/ldap3/docs/manual/source/connections.rst

     * message_id: id of a previously sent request

-    * controls: additional controls to send in the request
+    * controls: additional controls to send in the request to be abandoned

 * Extended: performs an extended operation